 Notice the languid depiction of reality here: we have children learning, ideas taken up, mysteries in the air.
 Marshall himself was an excellent mathematical economist, yet he tells the story in words.
 There are nouns: advantages, inventions, improvements, suggestions.
-And verbs: industry chooses, good work is appreciated, inventions are discussed, subsidiary trades grow up, supply implements, organize its traffic.
+And verbs: industry chooses, good work is appreciated, inventions are discussed, subsidiary trades grow up to supply implements and to organize the industry's traffic.
 Marshall conjures the notion of "agglomeration economies" alive by invoking the real world actions that create them.